raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 ## Conclusion

-With those improvement we almost divided our execution time by 2.
+With those improvements we almost divided our execution time by 2.

 As the next chapter will show, we can shrink it even more but to do this, we need to move to the assembly level, to apply tricks that the compiler is too clumsy to handle correctly.